Passive interferometric symmetries of multimode Gaussian pure states: Introduction

 \section{Introduction}

-Quantum information science promises new and revolutionary technology \cite{NielsenMichaelA2010}.
-The emergence of fields such as quantum communication \cite{Duan2001}, quantum cryptography \cite{Gisin2002}, and quantum computation (QC) \cite{Divincenzo1995} has lead to significant improvements in the capabilities, efficiency, and power of the technologies associated with these information processing tasks.
-Quantum-optical systems are promising architectures for many of these technologies.
-Optical circuits are ideal for communication, and photons---which do not interact strongly with one another and their environment---exhibit quantum phenomena that can be easily examined and manipulated with simple optical elements.

-\textit{Optical Gaussian states} are states of light whose Wigner functions are Gaussian distributions over the real ($\hat{q}$) and imaginary ($\hat{p}$) parts of the complex quantised-mode (qumode) amplitude, where $[\hat{q},\hat{p}]=i\hbar$ \cite{Olivares2012}.
-In the context of quantum information, such states have the desirable feature of being produced, manipulated, and measured with experimental ease using squeezing, linear optics, and homodyne detection \cite{Wang2008}.
+Optical quantum information science promises new and revolutionary technology~\cite{Weedbrook2012,Ralph2010}.
+Optical Gaussian states are states of light whose Wigner functions are Gaussian distributions over the real ($\op q$) and imaginary ($\op p$) parts of the complex quantised-mode (\textit{qumode}) amplitude, where $[\op q,\op p]=i\hbar$~\cite{Olivares2012}.
+In the context of quantum information, such states have the desirable feature of being produced, manipulated, and measured with experimental ease using squeezing, linear optics, and homodyne detection~\cite{Wang2008}.

-Many important aspects of quantum-information technologies have already been realised in Gaussian systems, including quantum teleportation \cite{Furusawa1998}, entanglement swapping \cite{Jia2004}, quantum dense coding \cite{Li2002,Jing2003}, entanglement purification \cite{Duan1999}, measurement-based QC \cite{Gu2009}, cluster state preparation \cite{Yukawa2008}, quantum error correction \cite{Aoki2009}, and quantum algorithms \cite{Zwierz2010}.
+Many important aspects of quantum-information technologies have already been realised in Gaussian systems, including quantum teleportation~\cite{Furusawa1998}, entanglement swapping~\cite{Jia2004}, quantum dense coding~\cite{Li2002,Jing2003}, entanglement purification~\cite{Duan1999}, measurement-based QC~\cite{Gu2009}, cluster state preparation~\cite{Yukawa2008}, quantum error correction~\cite{Aoki2009}, and quantum algorithms~\cite{Zwierz2010}.
 These capabilities, combined with the relative experimental ease with which Gaussian states are processed and measured, encourages a serious consideration of Gaussian states for quantum information tasks.
-Indeed, Gaussian---or continuous-variable (CV) \cite{Lloyd1999}---cluster states can be generated efficiently in a highly scalable fashion and serve as resources for measurement-based QC \cite{Gu2009,Menicucci2006,Flammia2009,Zaidi2008,Yukawa2008,Sornphiphatphong2006}.
+Indeed, Gaussian---or continuous-variable (CV)~\cite{Lloyd1999}---cluster states can be generated efficiently in a highly scalable fashion and serve as resources for measurement-based QC~\cite{Gu2009,Menicucci2006,Flammia2009,Zaidi2008,Yukawa2008,Yokoyama2013,Chen:2014jx}.

-However, the simplicity and ease of Gaussian states comes at a price.
-It has been shown that Gaussian noise cannot be corrected for using only Gaussian operations \cite{Niset2009}.
-Furthermore, for CV cluster states, local Gaussian measurements are not sufficient to transport quantum information throughout the cluster \cite{Ohliger2010}.
-These results highlight the need for specific, tailored implementations of quantum error correction and fault tolerance within Gaussian systems.